 The Coalition conducted operations from one facility located in Pensacola, Florida that was leased under an annual operating lease.
 Effective August 30, 2013, the Coalition entered into a lease agreement, on which payments began December 1, 2013, for expanded office space in the eligibility building to operate out of one facility.
-This lease has an option to renew for a period of four additional one year terms through June 30, 2019.
-Rental expense for this facility totaled \$105,000 for the year ended June 30, 2015.
+During 2016, the lease was extended for a period of five years commencing July 1, 2016 through June 30, 2021.
+Rental expense for this facility totaled \$105,000 for the year ended June 30, 2016.